SimGus/Chatette/README.md

-# Chatette
+# *Chatette* dataset generator

-Chatette is a Python script that helps you generate training datasets for the [*Rasa NLU*](https://github.com/RasaHQ/rasa_nlu "rasa-nlu GitHub repository") Python package.
+*Chatette* is a Python script that helps you generate training datasets for the [*Rasa NLU*](https://github.com/RasaHQ/rasa_nlu "rasa-nlu GitHub repository") Python package.
-If you want to make large datasets of example data for Natural Language Understanding tasks without too much of a headache, Chatette is a project for you.
+If you want to make large datasets of example data for Natural Language Understanding tasks without too much of a headache, *Chatette* is a project for you.

-Specifically, Chatette implements a Domain Specific Language (*DSL*) that allows you to define templates to generate a large number of sentences.
+Specifically, *Chatette* implements a Domain Specific Language (*DSL*) that allows you to define templates to generate a large number of sentences.
 Those sentences are then saved in the input format of *Rasa NLU*.

 The *DSL* used is a superset of the excellent project [*Chatito*](https://github.com/rodrigopivi/Chatito "Chatito's GitHub repository") created by Rodrigo Pimentel.

-# How to use Chatette?
+# How to use *Chatette*?

 ## Input and output data

-The data that Chatette uses and generates is load from and saved to files.
+The data that *Chatette* uses and generates is load from and saved to files.
 - The **input file** containing the templates.

    There is no need for a specific file extension.
 The syntax of the *DSL* to make those templates is described in the [syntax specification](syntax-specs.md).